Gota7/GotaGuide/Asylum/dietPointers.md

 4050186048
 4050186048
 ```
 Notice how you are also allowed to assign what a DP points to using `@` as well.
 Also take into account that printing the address a DP refers to prints a location in memory rather than a value.
+Please see [Memory Model](MemoryModel.md) for implications about ownership.

 ### The Dereference Operator (*)
 There are rare cases where you may want to access a value, but it is behind multiple DPs.
 The dereference operator `*` allows you to get a value from this.
 Take into account the following example: